magento/devdocs/src/tools/site-wide-analysis.md

    -  Linux x86-64 distributions, such as RedHat Enterprise Linux (RHEL), CentOS, Ubuntu, Debian, and similar

    {:.bs-callout-warning}
-   {{ site.data.var.ee }} is not supported on Microsoft Windows and macOS.
+   {{ site.data.var.ee }} is not supported on Microsoft Windows or macOS.

 -  {{ site.data.var.ee }} 2.4.1 or later
 -  Commerce Services Connector extension